-Michael Church, Professor of Psychology and Chair of the Psychology Department, graduated from California State University of Fullerton in 1970 with a BA in Psychology.
+Michael Church, Professor of Psychology graduated from California State University of Fullerton in 1970 with a BA in Psychology.
 He graduated from the University of Miami with MS and Ph.D. degrees in Psychology in 1974 and 1975, respectively.
-After teaching a year at the University of Rhode Island, he matriculated to King's and has been teaching full-time since 1976.
-He mainly teaches courses in Clinical, Social, and Health Psychology.
+After teaching for a year at the University of Rhode Island, he matriculated to King's and has been teaching full-time since 1976.
+Dr. Church mainly teaches courses in clinical, personality, and industrial psychology.
 He has co-authored six books on various topics such as: subtle suicide, dysfunctional relationships, stress management, and health psychology.
-His solo effort was Avoiders: How They Become and Remain Depressed.
-He has been in private practice since 1980 with an office in Kingston, PA.
-He was also the Director of Clinical Psychology at First Hospital for about 30 years which is a 155 bed inpatient psychiatric facility for children through geriatric populations.
-During those years, he supervised psychological testing and group therapy on the psychiatric units, as well as performing various administrative functions as part of the medical staff.
+His solo effort was Avoiders: How They Become ad Remain Depressed.
+He has been in private practice since 1980, with an office in Kingston, PA.
+He was Director of Clinical Psychology at First Hospital for 35 years, where inpatient psychiatric patients were treated.
+He performed and supervised psychological testing and group therapy there.
+Currently, he conducts forensic evaluations in numerous counties w involve criminal, personal injury, and parental fitness cases.

 Jessica Anderson, Associate Professor of Neuroscience and the Neuroscience Program Director, earned her Ph.D. in Behavioral Neuroscience from Binghamton University and her M.A. in Psychology from the University of Connecticut.
 She teaches courses such as Psychopharmacology, Brain and Behavior, Psychological Statistics and Senior Seminar in Psychology.
-In addition to teaching, Dr. Anderson runs a Biological Psych/Behavioral Neuroscience laboratory, which utilizes a rodent model to research the consequences of early life exposure to “readily available drugs”.
-In particular, the lab is interested in the long-term consequences of “drugs” such as sugar, fat, alcohol and caffeine during adolescence on adult behaviors (such as motivation and addiction).
+In addition to teaching, Dr. Anderson runs a Biological Psych/Behavioral Neuroscience laboratory, which utilizes a rodent model to research the consequences of early life exposure to readily available drugs.
+In particular, the lab is interested in the long-term consequences of drugs such as sugar, fat, alcohol and caffeine during adolescence on adult behaviors (such as motivation and addiction).
 Her research also focuses on the neurobiological mechanisms that underlie these behavioral impairments.

 Christopher D. Aults

-Christopher D. Aults, Assistant Professor of Psychology, earned his Ph.D. and M.A. from Florida Atlantic University and his B.S. from Penn State.
-He teaches courses in developmental psychology, cognitive psychology, statistics, and research methods.
+Christopher D. Aults, Associate Professor of Psychology and Chair of the Psychology Department, earned his Ph.D. and M.A. from Florida Atlantic University and his B.S. from Penn State.
+He teaches courses in developmental psychology, cognitive psychology, statistics, research methods, and senior seminar.
 His research interests are primarily in the field of social development, specifically investigating physiological, social, and cognitive factors that contribute to externalizing and internalizing behaviors in children and adolescents.
 Dr. Aults also serves as an Associate Editor for the Journal of Child and Family Studies, an international, peer-reviewed journal for topical issues pertaining to the behavioral health and well-being of children, adolescents, and their families.